obrien-matthew/sample_code/ood/image_processing_app/README.md

 * modified Driver.main to let users specify -script or -interactive mode when launching.
 * modified controller to implement a Features interface, to be used by the view for command callbacks.
-* updated how filters are passed through the program. the controller.Filter enum is now part of the controller instead of the model.
+* updated how filters are passed through the program.
+Filter enum is now part of the controller instead of the model.
 All three MVC components use the enum now, instead of passing around strings.
 * added file extension validation to the load and save methods called in script mode, and updated